thiyada-kitt/Webquiz/README.md

-## This Project Application is Quizuzz!
+## This Project Web Application is Quizuzz!
 ### For the course Web programming II/2566
 The structure used to make a website is **mern stack**
 * MongoDB